noman-sajid/Habit-Building/frontend/ARCHITECTURE.md

 - **Axios:** A promise-based HTTP client for making API requests to the backend.
 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **PostCSS:** A tool for transforming CSS with JavaScript plugins.
+- **Workbox:** A library for adding offline support to web applications.

 ## Project Structure